What Is The Intrinsic Value of Bitcoin?

 A staggering $9 trillion has been printed in the last 12 months, and what intrinsic value does all this new, free money have?
 None, really, and it’s a fools game keeping value in government fiat currencies long term.

 If fiat currencies are good for one thing it’s their utility.
-Whether it’s the US dollar, The British pound, the Argentinian peso, people all around the world transact daily with their government issued currencies.
+Whether it’s the US dollar, British pound, or the Argentinian peso, people all around the world transact daily with their government issued currencies.